How to Test Google ads Conversion Tracking? [Easy Guide]

 Your status can be:

-- Verified (That means, the tag is working)
+- Active (That means, the tag is working)

-- No recent conversions (That means, no conversion happened for the past 7 days.
+- No recent conversions with black color or red color (That means, no conversion happened for the past 7 days.
 So, it needs some data.)

-- Not verified (That means conversion tracking is not working.
-So, either your tag is not validated or your page is not having any conversion)
+- Unverified or Not verified (That means conversion tracking is not working.
+So, either your tag is not validated or your page is not having any conversion.
+You should try to manually reload the page or wait for some time for users visit the page)

 If you see the verified status, there is no problem with that.
 It is working.